onethawt/idaplugins-list/README.md

 * [IDA Extrapass](http://sourceforge.net/projects/idaextrapassplugin/): An IDA Pro Win32 target clean up plug-in by Sirmabus.
 It does essentially four cleaning/fixing steps: Convert stray code section values to "unknown", fix missing "align" blocks, fix missing code bytes, and locate and fix missing/undefined functions.

+* [idaidle](https://github.com/google/idaidle): idaidle is a plugin for the commercial IDA Pro disassembler that warns users if they leave their instance idling for too long.
+After a predetermined amount of idle time, the plugin first warns and later then saves the current disassemlby database and closes IDA.

 * [IDA Images](https://github.com/rr-/ida-images): Image preview plugin for IDA disassembler.

 * [IDA IPython](https://github.com/james91b/ida_ipython): This is a plugin to embed an IPython kernel in IDA Pro.
 The Python ecosystem has amazing libraries (and communities) for scientific computing.
 IPython itself is great for exploratory data analysis.
 Using tools such as the IPython notebook make it easy to share code and explanations with rich media.
 IPython makes using IDAPython and interacting with IDA programmatically really fun and easy.